-An Item is your company's product or a service.
-The term Item is applicable to things (products or services) you sell as well as raw materials or components of products yet to be produced (before they can be sold to customers).
-An Item can be a physical product or a service that you buy/sell from your customers/suppliers.
-ERPNext allows you to manage all sorts of items like raw-materials, sub-assemblies, finished goods, item variants and service items.
+The term Item is also applicable to raw materials or components of products yet to be produced (before they can be sold to customers).
+ERPNext allows you to manage all sorts of items like raw-materials, sub-assemblies, finished goods, item variants, and service items.

 ERPNext is optimized for itemized management of your sales and purchase.
-If you are in services, you can create an Item for each services that your offer.
-Completing the Item Master is very essential for successful implementation of ERPNext.
+If you are in services, you can create an Item for each service that you offer.
+Completing the Item Master is very essential for the successful implementation of ERPNext.

-- Enter an item code, name, group, opening stock units, and standard selling rate.
+- Enter the opening stock units and standard selling rate.